githubrecipes/recipes/README.md

 You can open a PR in this Repo if you have any changes/suggestions for the CSS used by the website.

-I'll eventually add something that minimizes the CSS in the github action before committing to pages repo.

 ## TODO
 1. Minimize CSS for committing to pages repo
 2. Favicon/icon for github recipes
 3. Github action to build PR files so people can preview what it will look like
 4. Metadata system
 5. Twitter posting when new item added.
-6. Main index page
-7. Titles on index pages!
-8. Back links
-9. "up in the file tree" links
-    IE clicking this on the pecan pie page brings you back to desserts
-10. View source function on each web page
+6. View source function on each web page